 Follow these steps:

-SQL Protection jobs do not currently run with CryptoSafeGuard detection.
-For Hyper-V guests, only locally supported file systems and basic partitioned volumes are scanned.
+Note: SQL Protection jobs do not currently run with CryptoSafeGuard detection.

 When BackupAssist is installed on a Hyper-V host to back up the guests (VMs), CryptoSafeGuard will scan the guests’ contents before backing them up.
 However, only basic partitioned volumes are scanned.
 Dynamic partitioned volumes (e.g. striping, spanning) are not scanned.